nih-cfde/published-documentation/README.md

 - The most likely reason is that the preview branch needs to be refreshed

-- The second possibility is that a stale preview was already in the `c2m2preview/cookbookpreview` branch and is clashing with yours.
-To fix this problem delete the `c2m2preview/cookbookpreview` branch and wait for the next hourly run.
+- The second possibility is that a stale preview was already in the `preview` branch and is clashing with yours.
+To fix this problem delete the `preview` branch and wait for the next hourly run.
 If it's a fresh preview branch, your changes may have made the repos incompatible.
 Tag @ACharbonneau in your PR and she'll help

 - Very occasionally, the github robot fails for server related reasons when there is otherwise no problem.
-Removing the `c2m2preview/cookbookpreview` branch so that the robot tries again generally fixes this.
+Removing the `preview` branch so that the robot tries again generally fixes this.
 Or tag @ACharbonneau